mikro-orm/mikro-orm/docs/versioned_docs/version-6.3/deployment.md

 ### Required shim for Knex with esbuild

-[Knex](https://knexjs.org/) has a known incompatibility with esbuild - Knex attempts to use dynamic imports to handle the various possible database dialects (mySQL, MongoDB, Oracle, etc.) but esbuild does not provide support for dynamic import functionality (see [this Github issue](https://github.com/evanw/esbuild/issues/473)).
+[Knex](https://knexjs.org/) has a known incompatibility with esbuild - Knex attempts to use dynamic imports to handle the various possible database dialects (mySQL, MongoDB, Oracle, etc.) but esbuild does not provide support for dynamic import functionality (see [this GitHub issue](https://github.com/evanw/esbuild/issues/473)).

 In order to work around this issue, you can define a shim module as shown below which intercepts Knex's client resolution at runtime and handles the operation itself (thus avoiding the dynamic import code).
 This enables `esbuild` bundling to work correctly.